By Dayna E. Rowden

 - Reveille and Retreat

 - When driving on post: Safely and slowly stop your vehicle when Reveille begins.
 Stay in your vehicle while the music plays and proceed once it has finished.
+Do not attempt to drive around stopped vehicles.

 - Service members in formation: Execute the commands of the officer or non-commissioned officer in charge.